syncfusion-content/asp.netmvc-docs/aspnetmvc/Exporting-Controls.md

 #  Exporting Multiple Syncfusion Controls

-Exporting multiple controls is the process of exporting multiple Syncfusion control like Chart, Grid, TreeGrid in a single document.
+Support has been added to export multiple Syncfusion controls like Grid, Chart, TreeGrid, etc., in a single document.
-This can be achieved by calling `ej.exportAll` method on an external button click with parameter as URL (either to export Excel or PDF) and controls ID’s need to be export as an array.
+This can be achieved by calling `ej.exportAll` method with multiple parameter.
+One by passing as URL (either to export Excel or PDF) and other by passing multiple controls ID’s as an array.
 In the server side we can handle exporting multiple control either Excel or PDF exporting by calling `ExportAll` method

 The following code example describes the above behavior.

 {% tabs %}
 {% highlight razor %}

      @Html.EJ().Button("ExcelExport").Size(ButtonSize.Medium).ShowRoundedCorner(true).Text("Excel Export").ClientSideEvents(eve=>eve.Click("ExcelExport"))

     @Html.EJ().Button("PdfExport").Size(ButtonSize.Medium).ShowRoundedCorner(true).Text("Pdf Export").ClientSideEvents(eve => eve.Click("PdfExport"))